OpenPrograms/Fingercomp-Programs/smap/README.md

 And yeah, it is a library.

 ## General info
-There are modules.
+There are some modules.
 To be exact, two types of them: input modules, and output modules.

 ### Input modules
 They read a file and convert it into internal format.